-The issue was this: what is the iPad Pro?
+The issue was this: what is the big iPad Pro for?
 Is it a genuine laptop replacement?
 Or is it nothing more than a larger tablet from Apple?
+And now we've got the iPad Pro 9.7, is this tablet too big?

 It depends what you see a tablet as.
 For some, it's a device that sits on the sofa with you, and you sometimes idly think about getting a keyboard for it so you could do some writing on the go.
 For others, it's a laptop that packs a detachable screen for portability.